Fattoresaimon/ArduinoDuPPaLib/examples/I2CNavKey/README.md

 The input parameter is starting  address of the registers.

 ### uint8_t readIDCode(void)
-Return the ID code of the I2C NavKey, it's a fized number 0x5B
+Return the ID code of the I2C NavKey, it's a fixed number 0x5B

 ### uint8_t readVersion(void)
 Return the version of the  I2C NavKey.

 ## Writing methods

 ###  void writeCounter(int32_t counter)
 Write the counter value register with a  **int32_t** number.
 All of the 4 bytes are wrote.

 ###  void writeCounter(float counter)
 Write the counter value register with a  **float** number.
 All of the 4 bytes are wrote.